 Infrared sauna can treat and relieve the symptoms of Lyme Disease.
-Infrared sauna can help detox the body and ease the chronic pain and inflammation associated with Lyme disease.
-Lyme disease can become a chronic condition and Infrared sauna offers hope.
+Infrared sauna helps detox the body and ease chronic pain and inflammation associated with Lyme disease.
+Lyme disease is a chronic condition and Infrared sauna offers hope.

 Conventional treatment of Lyme disease can be complicated.
 The first course of action involves the prescription of a dose of antibiotics.